 “They’re able to study, but they’re also interested in helping others, being engaged in the community, they tend to become student leaders.”

 As well as receiving an early course offer, this year’s La Trobe University Aspire program applicants are eligible for one of 40 scholarships, worth up to $20,000 each.

 The scholarships – being made available for the first time this year – will be offered to select Aspire applicants who receive a minimum ATAR of 80.

 Nash sees himself working in a clinical setting after graduation, possibly one devoted to caring for children.

 Tate says he’s proud of his brother’s decision to study Exercise Science and Exercise Physiology.

 “He’s grown up with it (cerebral palsy), so it’s good to see he wants to make a difference in people’s lives.”

 But as for their physical therapy sessions together, Tate has some feedback.

 “He sometimes pushes be too hard, but it’s not too bad,” he jokes.

-Applications for this year’s Aspire program are now open and will close on Saturday 31 August 2019.
+Applications for this year’s Aspire program are now open.
 More information on the Aspire program: https://www.latrobe.edu.au/study/aspire